-The Division of Urology welcomes applications to our Diversity Sub-internship Program intended to support minority student experiences in academic surgery.
-The program will provide accepted sub-intern students with a four-week rotation at Washington University between July and October.
+The Division of Urology at Washington University in St. Louis welcomes applications to our Diversity Sub-internship Program intended to support minority student experiences in academic urologic surgery.
+The Program will provide accepted sub-intern students with a four-week rotation at Washington University between July and October.

 Who Should Apply

 The Program is open to minority applicants who belong to groups that have been traditionally disadvantaged, underrepresented, or inadequately supported in medical training.
 We seek applications from racial minorities from historically underrepresented in the health profession including African American, American Indian, Alaska Native, Hispanic American and Pacific Islander.
 We also seek applications from sexual and gender minorities such as those who identify as lesbian, gay, bisexual, transgender/gender nonconforming, queer/questioning, or intersex.
 Finally, we seek applications from students whose pathway to medical training includes substantial personal or financial adversity.
 The criteria under which the application is submitted need not be explicitly stated nor do these represent mutually exclusive categories.